MaxHeadroom68/ED-Sell1/README.md

 ```
 If you're still having problems, double keyDelay and keyDuration until things work.
 Once you get few (ideally zero) retries showing up in the log, try lowering `keyDelay`, then `keyDuration`.

+## notifyProgram

+If `Settings.notifyProgram` is set, it is Run(), and should probably be some kind of script.
+A few environment variables are set, to provide a bit more information in your notification.

+- `SELL1_STATUS`  A short string giving a general impression of how things went.
+- `SELL1_SALESIZE`  How many tons are sold at a time.
+- `SELL1_SOLD`  How many tons were sold.
+- `SELL1_RETRIES`  How many times we timed out and tried again.

+A stub `notify.py` is included for testing purposes, which will log these variables to `%LocalAppData%\Sell1\notify.log`.